Foreign relations of Sweden: Nonalignment

 Swedish neutrality and nonalignment policy in peacetime may partly explain how the country could stay out of wars since 1814.
 Swedish governments have not defined nonalignment as precluding outspoken positions in international affairs.
 Government leaders have favored national liberation movements that enjoy broad support among developing world countries, with notable attention to Africa.
 During the Cold War, Sweden was suspicious of the superpowers, which it saw as making decisions affecting small countries without always consulting those countries.
 With the end of the Cold War, that suspicion has lessened somewhat, although Sweden still chooses to remain nonaligned.
 Sweden has devoted particular attention to issues of disarmament, arms control, and nuclear nonproliferation and has contributed importantly to UN and other international peacekeeping efforts, including the NATO-led peacekeeping forces in the Balkans.
 It sat as an observer in the Western European Union from 1995 to 2011, but it is not an active member of NATO's Partnership for Peace and the Euro-Atlantic Partnership Council.

 Sweden's engagement with NATO was especially strengthened during the term of Anders Fogh Rasmussen.

 Sweden's nonalignment policy has led it to serve as the protecting power for a number of nations who don't have formal diplomatic relations with each other for various reasons.
 It currently represents the United States, Canada, and several Western European nations in North Korea for consular matters.
 On several occasions when the United Kingdom broke off relations with Iran (including the 1979 Iranian Revolution, the Salman Rushdie affair, and the 2011 storming of the British embassy in Tehran), Sweden served as the protecting power for the UK.

 In May 2022, Sweden formally applied to join the NATO alliance.
-The public opinion in the Nordic region had changed in favour of joining NATO since Russia's invasion of Ukraine on February 24 of the same year..
+The public opinion in the Nordic region had changed in favour of joining NATO since Russia's invasion of Ukraine on February 24 of the same year.

 Russian Foreign Ministry spokeswoman Maria Zakharova said in March 2022 that her government would have to respond if Sweden became a NATO member.
-However, in June 2022 President Vladimir Putin contradicted the statement, claiming that Sweden and Finland can "join whatever they want” on the condition that there will be no NATO military deployment in either country.
+However, in June 2022 President Vladimir Putin contradicted the statement, claiming that Sweden and Finland can "join whatever they want" on the condition that there will be no NATO military deployment in either country.

+In March 2024, Sweden officially ended this period of nonalignment when it joined NATO.